lacanoid/pgddl/ROADMAP.md

 - PG 10: partitions
 - comments on all objects
 - ownership of all objects
-- grants on all objects (missing: fdw, server)
+- grants on all objects
 - serial (alter sequence set owner column)
 - grants vs superuser (grantor)
 - database settings (alter database set)